b-lukaszuk/RJ_BS_eng/contents/about.md

 "Romeo and Julia, where Romeo is Basic Statistics"

 In this book I will explore some basic statistics (the way I see it) with [Julia](https://julialang.org/).
-Actually, I wrote it for myself from the past.
-Too bad the past me won't be able to read it, still I hope it is gonna be of some value to someone that resembles me from the old days.
-Additionally, I wrote this book to solidify my own knowledge of statistics and Julia, after all they say we best teach that of what we learn :) Still, the book may contain some errors so don't believe everything you read here.
+Actually, I wrote the book for myself from the past.
+Too bad the past me won't be able to read it.
+Nevertheless, I hope it is gonna be of some value to someone that resembles me from the old days.
+Additionally, I wrote it to solidify my own knowledge of statistics and Julia, after all they say we best teach that of what we learn :) Still, the book may contain some errors so don't believe everything you read here.

 Who am I (not)?
 I'm not a statistician, mathematician, or a computer scientist, but a biologist by education.
 Nowadays, I'm a programming enthusiast.
 To be